 If a boating accident results in someone disappearing or losing their life, this report must be filed before 24 hours have passed.

 Failure to report a boat collision could significantly hinder any attempts at civil litigation or recovery for damages, so it is important to contact local law enforcement and other appropriate authorities immediately after a crash.
-Not only is it required by law, but the information provided in an accident account and any associated reports by the Chardon police could be essential for a nearby attorney to seek compensation on behalf of the boat accident victim.
+Not only is it required by law, but the information provided in a boat crash account and any associated reports by the Chardon police could be essential for a nearby attorney to seek compensation on behalf of the injured party.

 Regardless of who is legally at fault for a boat accident, a plaintiff should be able to seek restitution for both economic and non-economic losses stemming from the incident if they can successfully prove liability.
 With the guidance of a skilled attorney, boat collision victims may be eligible to recover:

-However, there are several ways in which recovery can be limited by state law, so it is recommended that Chardon residents reach out to experienced legal counsel in their area before pursuing a claim for their boat collision injuries.
+However, there are several ways in which recovery can be limited by state law, so it is recommended that residents reach out to experienced legal counsel in their area before pursuing a claim.

 Careless behavior while operating a boat can put everyone else on the water at risk.
 If you were injured because of the negligence of another boater, you may be able to pursue compensation through a civil lawsuit with the help of an experienced legal professional.